rosskhanas/http-methods-enum/README.md

 # http-methods-enum
-Use human key names instead of string names for http methods
+Use human key names instead of string names for http methods.